cwkang1998/cwkang1998.github.io/content/backend/2022-07-24-pm2-gitlab-deploy.md

 ## Setting up gitlab ci

 As pm2 uses a ssh connection we have to setup a public private key pair for ssh use.
 This can be done using the `ssh-keygen` utility.
-The public key

 In the end, the `gitlab-ci.yml` should look something like this.